jerryjiaqi/learngit/readme.txt

-Git is a  xxx version control system.
+xxxxxGit is a  xxx version control system.
 Git is free software under the GPL.